Mark Tapper

-Professional career
+Early life

 Tapper is from Sydney, Australia.
 He trained to be a pro in the early 1970s.

+Professional career

-He first received media attention during the 1972–73 season.
+During the 1972–73 season, Tapper first received media attention.
 He held the first round lead of the North Coast Open held at Coffs Harbour, Australia.
-He also had some highlights in New Zealand.
+Tapper also had some highlights in New Zealand.
 He finished third at the Manor Park pro-am event.
-He also recorded a hole-in-one during the first round of the Garden City Classic.
-In late 1973, Tapper had the chance to win his first major event at the three-round Hibiscus Coast Classic.
+Tapper also recorded a hole-in-one during the first round of the Garden City Classic.
+In late 1973, he had the chance to win his first major event at the three-round Hibiscus Coast Classic.
 The event was held at the Peninsular Golf Club in Orewa, New Zealand.
 Tapper opened with a 65 (−7) to break the course record and tie Terry Kendall for the lead.
 He followed with a 68 to take a two-shot lead.
 In the final round, however, "he dropped shots at the third and fourth holes" to quickly lose his lead.
-He ultimately finished with a 73 to lose to Kendall by two.
+Tapper ultimately finished with a 73 to lose to Kendall by two.